R\'enyi divergence-based uniformity guarantees for $k$-universal hash functions: --universality and uniformity guarantees

 \begin{theorem} Let $\epsilon >0 $ and let $k \in \{2,3\dots\}$ and $\alpha \in \{2,3,\dots,k\}$.
 Let $X$ be a random variable defined on $\cX$ and let $S\sim \cS$ be a random variable independent of $X$.
 If

 then for a $k^*$-universal hash function $h : \cS \times \cX \to \zz_q^m$,

 \end{theorem} This theorem is a slight relaxation of Theorem \ref{thm: main1} which we present below.
 Starting with this version enables us to align the statement with the format of classic LHL statements in Section \ref{sec: hash}, and also uses a compact form of the inequality for $D_\alpha$.

-Theorem~\ref{thm: main 0} follows directly from Theorem~\ref{thm: main2}, which we state next.
-The statement uses Stirling numbers.
-To remind ourselves, the Stirling number of the second kind, denoted $\stirlingII kl$, equals the number of ways to partition a $k$-set into $l$ parts (see, e.g., \cite[Ch.~5]{comtet2012advanced}).
+Before stating the theorem, we remind the reader the definition fo Stirling numbers.
+The Stirling number of the second kind, denoted $\stirlingII kl$, equals the number of ways to partition a $k$-set into $l$ parts (see, e.g., \cite[Ch.~5]{comtet2012advanced}).
 Stirling numbers can also be defined via their generating function

 \begin{theorem} Let $k \in \{2,3\dots\}$.
 Let $X$ be a random variable defined on $\cX$ and let $S\sim \cS$ be a random variable independent of $X$.
 Let $h : \cS \times \cX \to \zz_q^m$ be $k^*$-universal.
 Then